 For those of you currently experiencing sub-zero temps, my deepest sympathies.
-I’ll not laugh at you, though, because when summer rolls around, those of us below the Mason-Dixon line will be melting under a smothering blanket of steam heat. 😂
+I’ll not laugh at you, though.
+When summer comes, those of us below the Mason-Dixon line will be melting under a smothering blanket of steam. 😂

 As always, I’m wishing you much love and healing!